 Even if there’s no snow during the fall or winter, there are still plenty of ways for lawn and landscape companies to make money.

-Just because there isn’t snow doesn’t mean you’re lawn and landscape business is doomed for the winter (or that you have to shut down for a few months).
+Just because there isn’t snow doesn’t mean your lawn and landscape business is doomed for the winter (or that you have to shut down for a few months).

-With a little planning, your business has the potential to make substantial profits year round.
+With a little planning, your lawn care and landscaping business has the potential to make substantial profits year round.

 Tags: Business Operation